 Welcome to Fraises Des Bois

 Welcome to fraises des bois online.
-This is what we consider THE definitive site on alpine strawberries.

 We have to show off this picture taken by David Karp.
 It is a mix of yellow varieties.

 All of this has lead to the seed business.
 We sell Fragaria vesca seeds world-wide and year-round.
 Some seeds are purchased from seed houses world-wide.
 For rare varieties not otherwise available, we isolate plants of that variety and collect seeds from them.
 We believe that we offer the most comprehensive list of strawberry seeds available anywhere in the world … and the list is growing – so to speak.
 We had limited ourselves to non-runnering varieties but in the last couple of years have starting including runnering varieties.
 We are also starting to offer seeds of other species including hybrid seed varieties.